dustinpfister/blog_posts/_posts/canvas-example-space-shooter.md

 ## 1 - The Space Shooter Canvas Example

 This canvas example consists of several javaScript files and a single html file.
 The project seems to work just fine via the file protocol, and does not depend on any external assets in terms of images, or scene data.
+This project is an example of the canvas element in action as well as many other subjects that come up when developing a canvas game with client side javaScript.
+Many such projects involve the use of a framework such as phaser ce to help save time, but in this post I ma doing everything with native javaScript.

 ## 2 - The html file